miguelaraujoswd/ledger/README.md

 - View current balance for a given account
 - View transaction history for a given account

+## Assumptions and Design Decisions

+1. **In-memory storage**: Data is stored in a `ConcurrentHashMap` structures and will be lost when the application restarts.

+2. **Account IDs**: Generated as UUIDs to ensure uniqueness without coordination.

+3. **No negative balance**: Withdrawals that exceed the current balance are rejected.

+4. **Atomic operations**: Basic thread safety is provided via a `ConcurrentHashMap`, but complex atomic operations (like simultaneous deposits/withdrawals) are not guaranteed to be atomic and thread safe.

 ## Getting Started

 ### Prerequisites